Sitefinity/mvc-samples/DynamicContentWidgetCustomDesigner/readme.md

-How to make custom designer for dynamic widget
+Create custom designer for dynamic content widget
 =====================================

 All Sitefinity and Feather widgets have designers where you configure widget properties.